VimaGupta/vimagupta.github.io/README.md

 ## About Me

 I am a third-year CS Ph.D. student at Georgia Tech, advised by [Dr. Anand Iyer](https://www.anand-iyer.com/) in the [NEXS group](https://nexs.scs.gatech.edu/).
-My research focuses on **building efficient systems for large language model inference**—from CUDA kernel optimization to runtime scheduling to model compression.
+My research focuses on **building efficient systems for inference and post-training on large models**.
+My projects encompass runtime scheduling, workload-agnostic pattern analysis and CUDA kernel optimization.

 I work on production-scale challenges: multi-model serving, mixture-of-experts inference, and adaptive systems that respond to real workload patterns.
 I've interned at Microsoft Research (2024, 2025) and Cerebras Systems.